gohugoio/hugo/content/getting-started/quick-start.md

 {{% /note %}}

 In this Quick Start, we will build an online bookshelf that lists books and their reviews.

-## Assumptions

-This quick start assumes you are using Hugo v0.15 or greater.

 ## Step 1.
 Install Hugo